Skip to content

-Developed by Mozilla, Rust is designed with a strong emphasis on memory safety, performance, and system-level programming.
-It aims to eliminate common programming errors like null pointer dereferences and buffer overflows by enforcing strict compile-time checks through its ownership, borrowing, and lifetime systems.
+Rust came out of Mozilla and is built around memory safety, performance, and system-level work.
+It tries to rule out errors like null pointer dereferences and buffer overflows at compile time, using its ownership, borrowing, and lifetime systems.

 Rust’s ownership system prevents common memory-related bugs by enforcing strict rules on how data can be accessed and modified.
 This system makes Rust suitable for low-level programming and systems programming, where performance and safety are critical.